BobGerman/TeamsProvisioning/Documentation/02-Installation.md

 ![Storage Account](./images/Install-009-0-GetStorageAccountInfo.png)

+Save this information for future steps:

+* Storage account name
+* Storage account shared key

 ### Test your solution

-Now you can test your solution without Flow, and it's a good idea to do so!
+You can test your solution without Flow, and it's a good idea to do so before proceeding!

 Still in your storage account, click Overview and then Queues to view your storage queues.
 You should see four of them.